Marc-Aradillas/FlowRoots_App/user_stories.md

 # User Stories

-## User Stories for Dance Community AI App idea
+## User Stories for FlowRoots App idea

 1. As a beginner dancer, I want to ask questions about styles like waving or tutting, so that I can start practicing.